ScienceForChange/PyOdourCollect/USAGE.md

 | longitude      	| GPS coordinates of observation.
 Longitude.     	|
 | distance       	| Distance in Kms (with an accuracy of 0.01 Kms.) between the point of observation and a configurable Point of Interest (POI).
 This extra data is calculated by PyOdourCollect when the data analyst provides a set of coordinates for a given suspicious activity that motivates his/her analysis.
 In case that no POI coordinates are provided, this field is missing.      	|

-# What data is NOT provided by PyOdourCollect?
+## What data is NOT provided by PyOdourCollect?
 OdourCollect.eu provides some additional data regarding odour observations.
 However, this data is not available without performing one query to OdourCollect API per each observation.
 That would become much less practical and could put OdourCollect.eu server in jeopardy, so it will not be implemented.
 The OdourCollect data that is not going to be provided by PyOdourCollect is:
 - Written comments made by the citizen regarding the odour itself or hypothesis about its possible origin at the time of observation.
 - Full address that was inferred at the time of observation (it can be inferred from GPS coordinates anyway).

-# Installing the module and the CLI
+## Installing the module and the CLI
 (soon)

-# Using the CLI
+## Using the CLI
 This module includes a command line interface tool that is installed as `odourcollect` (GNU/Linux, MacOS) or `odourcollect.exe` (Windows).
+### Stratightforward way: just run the CLI
+You can simply run the CLI with no parameters.
+It will automatically download all data from OdourCollect into a `odourcollect.csv`.
+Now you are ready to start analysing the data with you tool of choice.
+However, if you prefer to prefilter data or enrich it with some additional fields not provided by OdourCollect, keep reading.
+### CLI Arguments
 This is the full help and usage output of the tool:
 ```
 usage: OdourCollect [-h] [--startdate STARTDATE] [--enddate ENDDATE] [--category CATEGORY] [--odourtype ODOURTYPE]